|Scientific Name||Helianthus annuus L.|

 Achenes 3-15 mm (0.118 - 0.59 inch) long.
 Pappus scales 2-3.5 mm (0.078 - 0.137 inch) long.
 Dry casing enclosing a white seed; flattish but plump; drop off easily.

-Seedlings can emerge from depths of at least 10 cm (3.93 inch).
+Seedlings can emerge from depths of more than 10 cm (3.93 inch).
+Germination in spring.

 Viability Of Seeds